-Objective: Allogeneic hematopoietic stem cell transplantation is a treatment that enable a considerable rate of complete cure chance in hematological disorders.
+Objective: Allogeneic hematopoietic stem cell transplantation is a treatment with a considerable rate of complete cure in hematological disorders.
 Hepatic complications are common causes of morbidity and mortality affecting the survival after stem cell transplantation.
-This study was conducted in order to identify risk factors for hepatic dysfunction and related potential factors influencing survival in patients undergoing allogeneic hematopoietic stem cell transplantation.
+This study was conducted to identify risk factors for hepatic dysfunction and related potential factors affecting the survival in patients undergoing allogeneic hematopoietic stem cell transplantation.

-Method: We retrospectively evaluated the data from 300 allogeneic hematopoietic stem cell transplantation recipients between March 2004 and May 2014 in Erciyes University Hematology and Bone Marrow Transplantation Center, Turkey.
-The study included 300 patients and their serial monitorization of liver function tests, which were examined before and after transplantation.
+Materials and Methods: We retrospectively evaluated the data from 300 allogeneic hematopoietic stem cell transplantation recipients between March 2004 and May 2014 in the Erciyes University Hematology and Bone Marrow Transplantation Center, Turkey.
+The study included 300 patients and their serial monitorization of the liver function tests, examined before and after transplantation.

-Results: Transplantation of thirty patients were performed from haploidentical donors and 13 patients from unrelated donors.
-We identified liver function abnormalities in 71.7% of patients in post-transplantation period.
-The most common causes were graft versus host disease (43.6%), drug toxicity (24.7%), and sepsis (13.9%).
-Post-transplantation liver abnormalities were more common in patients with acute leukemia (p=0.02), iron overload (p<0,001) and who have transaminitis in pre-transplantation period as well (p<0,001); Relapsed underlying disease (p<0,001), iron overload and bilirubin level >2 mg/dL in association with hepatic dysfunction at post-transplant period were identified as major factors influencing mortality after transplantation (p<0,001)
+Results: The transplantation in 30 patients was performed from haploidentical donors and in 13 patients from unrelated donors.
+We identified the liver function abnormalities in 71.7% of patients in the post-transplantation period.
+The most common causes were graft-versus-host disease (43.6%), drug toxicity (24.7%), and sepsis (13.9%).
+Post-transplantation liver abnormalities were more common in patients with acute leukemia (p=0.02), iron overload (p<0.001), and in those who also had transaminitis in the pretransplantation period (p<0.001).
+Relapsed underlying disease (p<0.001), iron overload, and a bilirubin level >2 mg/dL in association with hepatic dysfunction during the post-transplantation period were identified as major factors influencing mortality following transplantation (p<0.001).